Wood Burning Outdoor Fireplace: A Buyer's Guide

 Even with proper clearances, the intense heat from a wood fire can pose a risk to nearby surfaces.
 Heat shields are non-combustible barriers installed to protect walls or structures from radiant heat.
 Think of them as a crucial buffer zone.
 Additionally, a spark guard or screen is an absolute must-have.
 This simple mesh cover sits in front of the firebox opening, preventing stray sparks and embers from escaping and landing on your deck, furniture, or dry grass.
 These two features work together to contain the fire and its heat, giving you complete peace of mind.

-Air Quality and Health Considerations
+What to Know About Air Quality and Your Health

 While the smell of a wood fire is nostalgic, it’s important to acknowledge that wood smoke can affect air quality.
 The EPA notes that wood smoke contains fine particles and gases that can be harmful.
 In fact, some studies show that wood smoke pollutes the air and can present health concerns, especially for those with respiratory issues.
 To minimize this, always burn dry, seasoned hardwood, which produces far less smoke than wet or green wood.
 A good chimney system also helps disperse smoke effectively.
 Being mindful of your wood choice makes your fireplace safer for you, your family, and your neighbors.